Passing on Credit Card Fees to Customers? Here’s How to Do It Legally in 2023

 2. Minimum purchase requirement

-Unlike cash discounting, this doesn’t impact the bottom line.
+Unlike cash discounting, this method doesn’t impact the bottom line.

 3. Credit card surcharging